 Early Origins of the Kirschbaum family

 The surname Kirschbaum was first found in Bavaria, where the name was closely identified in early medieval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 Coming from the Old High German "kirsa," meaning "cherry" and the suffix "-baum," meaning "tree," the name was probably first given to a man who lived near a cherry tree.
 It is also possible that the name was occupational in origin, having been given to someone who gathered cherries for a living.

-Important Dates for the Kirschbaum family
+Early History of the Kirschbaum family

 This web page shows only a small excerpt of our Kirschbaum research.
 Another 119 words (8 lines of text) covering the years 1297 and 1360 are included under the topic Early Kirschbaum History in all our PDF Extended History products and printed products wherever possible.

 Kirschbaum Spelling Variations

 Spelling variations of this family name include: Kirschbaum, Kirschenbaum, Kirshenbaum, Kirshbaum, Kirshenboim, Kerschenbaum, Kirseboume and many more.

 Early Notables of the Kirschbaum family (pre 1700)